fwolfst/magento_remote/README.md

     magento_add_to_cart -u customerlogin -p customerpassword -b https://theshop -w productid -q quantity -c

-to put *quantity* of the product with *productid* in your shopping cart.
+to put *quantity* of the product with *productid* in your shopping cart (read about form token parameter further down, if working with 'hardened' magento versions, or magento >= 1.8).

     magento_find_product -b https://theshop -s isearchforthisword